mitdbg/scivar/README.md

 ## Evaluation Results

-The evaluation results for the different approaches tested—including conventional machine learning techniques, large language model-based solutions, and their integrations—are detailed in the `evaluation` folder.
+The evaluation results for the different approaches tested—including conventional machine learning techniques, large language model-based solutions, and their integrations ([Palimpzest](https://palimpzest.org/research/)) — are detailed in the `evaluation` folder.
 These results are formatted as JSON files for ease of use and integration into further analysis.

 We hope this dataset serves as a valuable resource for researchers and practitioners working on the extraction of scientific variables and enhances the understanding and application of machine learning in the domain of scientific research.